A View of Healthcare Costs from the Inside

 courtesy of Modern Creations

 I promise that each section on each type of medical cost will have a lot of information that seems bizarre.
 It seems bizarre because it is.
-Remember that when people talk about the "US healthcare system," they often like to point to it being a "free market system."
-What's bizarre is that nothing I'm going to describe looks very much like a market at all.
+When people talk about the "US healthcare system," they often like to point to it being a "free market system."
+What's bizarre is that nothing I'm going to describe looks very much like a market at all; either free or regulated.
 As I said, no one appears to know what anything costs--not the people buying (the patient), not the people selling (the doctors and hospitals).
 The cost of a product is a central feature to any market system.
 If no one knows what these costs are, how can this "market" be "free"?